-E. Tenant-Based vs. Project-Based Voucher Assistance 24 CFR 983.2

-Except as otherwise noted in this chapter, or unless specifically prohibited by PBV program regulations, the HHA policies for the tenant-based voucher program contained in this administrative plan also apply to the RAD PBV program and its participants.
+E. Tenant-Based vs. Project-Based Voucher Assistance 24 CFR 983.2 regulations, the HHA policies for the tenant-based voucher program contained in this administrative plan also apply to the RAD PBV program and its participants.
 This chapter is intended to address requirements specific to the RAD PBV program only.